This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 You will be consulted about settlement negotiations and will participate in the formal parts of the lawsuit, such as a trial.
-From any settlement or court judgment, WorkSafeBC will recover the costs of the benefits paid on your claim and an administration fee (see the hypothetical comparisons).
+From any settlement or court judgment, WorkSafeBC will recover the costs of the benefits paid on your claim and an administration fee.
 Any additional amounts recovered in the lawsuit over and above the compensation entitlements on your claim are known as the “excess” and will be paid to you or your surviving dependants.

 If Legal Services does not pursue a lawsuit

 If Legal Services does not think a lawsuit should be pursued, then that will be discussed with you including the possibility of you pursuing the lawsuit yourself.
 The steps taken in the lawsuit and whether or not to settle it will be discussed with you but the final decision about whether to pursue a lawsuit or settle it is given to WorkSafeBC,(see Section 10(6) of the Workers Compensation Act).
 If you and WorkSafeBC cannot agree about those matters, WorkSafeBC will work with you to achieve the best result, but has the final say in the case.

 To compare the components of a compensation claim with the components of a lawsuit, please refer to the Claim Components document.

 If you don’t claim compensation you don’t receive it.
 If you choose to pursue a lawsuit, you are responsible for arranging this, deciding which lawyer to hire, and what the terms of the hiring are.
 With the advice of your lawyer, you decide what steps to take in the lawsuit and whether or not to settle.